 When positions are funded by grants, the current and future impact on the operating budget shall be analyzed.
-When allowable, the cost for providing benefits, such as health insurance and Medicare payroll tax, should be included in the grant budget to cover the Town's cost for providing those benefits.
+When allowable, the cost for providing benefits, such as health insurance and Medicare payroll tax, should be included in the grant budget to cover the Town's cost of providing those benefits.

+Adopted by: Belmont Select Board

 F-3 Impact on Capital Improvement Program

+Policy:

 When grants are accepted for capital purposes, the Town shall include in its Capital Improvement Program any share of costs associated with the grant and project the Town's share of debt service in its debt management plan.
 Any future increase or decrease in operating costs associated with the grant should be identified in the Town's revenue and expenditure forecast.
+References:

 Administering Grants Effectively, Government Finance Officers Association Best Practice, May 2013.

+Adopted by: Belmont Select Board

 G. POLICIES REGARDING ESTABLISHMENT OF FEES

 G-1 Fees and Charges

+Background:

-The Government Finance Officers Association (GFOA) recommends that when certain services provided especially benefit a particular group, governments should consider charges and fees on the service recipients.
-Well-designed charges and fees not only reduce the need for additional revenue sources, but promote service efficiency.
+The Government Finance Officers Association (GFOA) recommends that when certain services especially benefit a particular group, governments should consider charges and fees on the service recipients.
+Welldesigned charges and fees reduce the need for additional revenue sources and promote service efficiency.
 Regular and consistent review of all fees is necessary to ensure the costs associated with the delivery of specific services have been appropriately identified and that a municipality is collecting reasonable charges.

 The Division of Local Services recommends communities adopt written policies for setting charges and fees.
 A policy should identify what factors are to be taken into account when pricing services.
-It should also state whether the community intends to recover the full cost of providing the service or benefit and under what circumstances a charge or fee is set at less than full recovery (e.g., debt exclusion or other subsidy).
-Such a policy and the fee structure should be reviewed periodically to ensure they remain current, and both should be communicated with the public clearly and openly.
+It should also state whether the community intends to recover the full cost of providing the service or benefit and under what circumstances a charge or fee is set at less than full cost recovery.
+Policies and fees should be reviewed periodically to ensure they remain current, and they should be communicated to the public clearly.

 Town fees and charges shall be reviewed periodically in relation to the cost of providing the service.
 The Town will consider changes to fee structures when the nature of the services change and compare fees with nearby and comparable communities to determine if the fees established are reasonable.
 The Town may decide against full cost recovery where greater public benefit is demonstrated.
 Exceptions to full recovery costs include cases where the fee maximums are established by the General Laws of Massachusetts (MGL) or where a policy decision has been made otherwise.
+References:

-Belmont Financial Task Force Consolidated Fee Schedule (January 2, 2015)

-Emerson College v.
+Belmont Financial Task Force Consolidated Fee Schedule (January 2, 2015) Emerson College v.
 Boston, 391 Mass.
 415 (1984).

 Costing Municipal Services: Workbook and Case Study, MA DOR Division of Local Services' workbook.

-Establishing Government Charges and Fees, Government Finance Officers Association Best Practice, February 2014
+Establishing Government Charges and Fees, Government Finance Officers Association Best Practice,

+February 2014

 Division of Local Services, A Guide to Financial Management for Town Officials, p.
 20-21.

+Adopted by: Belmont Select Board

+Date adopted: September 20, 2021

 H. USE OF ONE TIME REVENUE

 H-1 Use of One Time Revenue

+Background:

 The Government Finance Officers Association recommends that communities develop guidance on the use of one-time revenues to minimize services disruptions due to the non-recurrence of these sources.
 The Division of Local Services states that funding operations with one-time revenues, without identifying future available offsets, effectively postpones difficult decisions necessary to achieve a structurally sound, sustainable spending plan.
 One-time revenue is usually defined as non-recurring revenue.
+Policy: